-We expect our net losses to continue for at least the next few years and are unable to predict the extent of future losses or when we will become profitable, if ever.
+We expect our net losses to continue for at least the next few years and are unable to predict the extent of future losses or when we will become profitable, if ever.\

 We have experienced significant net losses since our inception.
-As of March 31, 2017, we had an accumulated deficit of approximately \$1.0 billion.
+As of June 30, 2017, we had an accumulated deficit of approximately \$1.1 billion.
 We expect to incur net losses over the next few years as we invest in the commercialization of NUPLAZID and advance our development programs.

 Even though we began commercializing NUPLAZID in the United States in May 2016, we still expect to incur significant expenses and net losses for at least the next few years as we continue our commercialization efforts for NUPLAZID and pursue the further development of NUPLAZID and our product candidates.
-Substantially all of our revenues for the three months ended March 31, 2017 were from net product sales of NUPLAZID.
+Substantially all of our revenues since May 2016 were from net product sales of NUPLAZID.